-The dormitory was completed in 1999.
-Designed by Edward Cullinan with Buro Happold, it also uses green wood from Hooke’s forest, providing eight bedrooms around a central communal space.
+Designed by Edward Cullinan Architects with engineer Buro Happold, the Lodge uses green wood from Hooke’s forest, providing eight bedrooms around a central communal space.
 A timber lattice of spruce thinnings carries a planted turf roof.

-Also designed by ABK and Frei Otto with Buro Happold, was built in 1985.
-It was designed as a prototype house and uses an experimental structure that consists of roundwood A-frames from which a tent-like tensile timber roof is suspended.
+Also designed by ABK and Frei Otto with Buro Happold the refectory was originally conceived as a prototype house and developed the novel use of roundwood thinnings in tension to form a tent-like roof.
 Today, the building contains the kitchen and dining space for staff and students.